 Plot DetailsThe burial areas are divided into three main sections, as follows:

-Double Plots are usually for two people to be buried side by side: when the first burial takes place, the plot next to it is reserved until needed by the second person.
+Double Plots are usually for two people to be buried side by side: when the first burial takes place, the plot next to it is reserved until required for the second burial.
 Although this option is often used by couples, it can be any family member or indeed friend, who uses the second plot.
-Double Plots have no tree planted after the first burial, but native flowers and bulbs may be planted on the plot once both burials have taken place, the extra space of the Double Plot allowing for the choice of large trees such as oak, ash, silver birch etc. For more information about tree choices, please go to the Trees page.
+A tree will be planted on the plot once both burials have taken place, the extra space of the Double Plot allowing for the choice of large trees such as oak, ash, silver birch etc. For more information about tree choices, please go to the Trees page.

-After the second burial a tree (from list A, B or C) is planted centrally on the plot.
-If, however, a Double Plot is used for one burial only, then the grave is positioned centrally in the plot, and the tree is planted at the next planting time.
+A Double Plot may be used for one burial only, in which case the grave is positioned centrally in the plot, and the tree is planted at the next appointed planting period.
 (Please note: once a Double Plot has been used for a single burial in this way, it is not possible to add a second burial at a later date.)